Luxury Property for Sale Across Thailand

 Foreigners can buy freehold condominiums

-Thai law allows non-citizens to own condo units outright, as long as the building's total foreign ownership doesn't exceed 49%.
+Non-citizens can legally own condo units in Thailand under freehold title, as long as foreign ownership within the building doesn’t exceed 49%.

 Affordable entry points

-High-quality condos in central Bangkok or prime resort areas typically starting from just £50,000, making Thailand accessible even for first-time overseas investors.
+Well-designed condos in Bangkok or top resort areas often start from just £50,000, making Thailand highly accessible for first-time overseas buyers.

 Tourism-led rental income

-Thailand remains one of the world’s most visited countries, and properties in well-located areas can offer strong rental returns—particularly for short- and mid-term stays.
+Thailand ranks among the world’s top tourist destinations.
+Properties in prime locations offer strong rental returns, especially for short- and mid-term stays.

 Excellent lifestyle infrastructure

-With reliable healthcare, fast internet, global air connections and a vibrant food and culture scene, Thailand is a popular choice for part-time residents and digital nomads alike.
+With quality healthcare, fast internet, global air connectivity, and a vibrant food and cultural scene, Thailand appeals to expats, digital nomads, and lifestyle buyers, whether part-time or full-time residents.

 The capital offers urban convenience and consistent rental demand.
 Buyers typically target established neighbourhoods near BTS/MRT lines for stable mid- to long-term tenants.